 Will there be enough resources to ensure that all Year 9s are provided with the service by the end of Term 3?

-It is expected that students will begin to sit their online assessment in Term 1, and that there will be a full schedule of students accessing the online assessment from then through Term 2 and Term 3.
+Students will begin to sit their online assessment in Term 1, and that there will be a full schedule of students accessing the online assessment from then through Term 2 and Term 3.
 Where possible, the Regional Coordinator will align these activities with existing school career planning and subject selection.

 There are a number of factors that will influence this including school size, location and student cohorts.
 As such, an implementation plan will be developed for each of the regions, with a regional coordinator overseeing each region.